 The Committee of Ministers is the Council of Europe’s decision-making body.
-It comprises the foreign ministers of all 47 member states.
-It is both a governmental body where national approaches to European problems are discussed on an equal footing and a forum to find collective responses to these challenges.
+It comprises the Ministers of Foreign Affairs of all 47 member states.
+It is both a governmental body where national approaches to European problems are discussed on an equal footing and a forum for finding collective responses to these challenges.

-One of the bases for the campaign to take action on hate speech is the Committee of Ministers Recommendation No. R (97) 20 on “hate speech”, adopted in 1997.
+The No Hate Speech Movement youth campaign is based inter alia on Committee of Ministers Recommendation No. R (97) 20 on “hate speech”, adopted in 1997.

-It is the only internationally adopted definition of hatespeech.
+This recommendation is the only text with an internationally adopted definition of hate speech.

-The campaign has been prolonged until 2017 as part of the Council of Europe Action Plan on the fight against violent extremism and radicalisation leading to terrorism adopted by the Committee of Ministers in May 2015.
+The Committee of Ministers also decided in May 2015 to extend the youth campaign until 2017 as part of the Council of Europe Action Plan on the fight against violent extremism and radicalisation leading to terrorism.